xuankimtran/docs-1/pages/katalon-studio/docs/overview.md

 ## Documentations

 Our documentation center provides you with guides, tutorials, and reference materials.
-This resource helps you get to know and familiar with Katalon Studio features.
+This resource helps you get to know and familiarize with Katalon Studio features.
 Additionally, this knowledge base is critical to your configurations, features utilization, and successfully creating automation test scripts.

 * The Katalon team has prepared some [**sample projects**](https://github.com/katalon-studio-samples) for you to try out before testing your products.
 * **Test Design** contains detailed information on various components of a test case/test suite, and Katalon Studio features.